nostr-protocol/nips/vending-machine.md

 ```

 ## Summarization of a podcast
 User publishes two job requests at the same time.
+A job that transcribes an audio and a job that summarizes the transcription (output of job #1).

+User publishes event #1 and #2 together.

 ### `kind:65002`: Job Request #1: speech-to-text
 ```json